 Listening to music was made a lot easier in the last 10-20 years, first came CDs, then mp3s, and finally with all those streaming services like Spotify, Last.fm or SoundCloud…you name it.
 Music became an easy, always accessible source of quick entertainment.
+Whether you want to find childrens songs on youtube or stream the latest Hot Hits, music is pretty easy to find.
 We don’t buy albums anymore, we skip tracks we don’t like, just this song here and this song there.
 Music kinda lost the meaning it had back in the day.
 Music collections have lost the meaning they once had.

 The same goes for coffee.
 Coffee is everywhere you go, nowadays.
 There are vending machines for coffee at schools, hospitals, gas stations and so on and so on.
 You even have those capsule machines where you can make a coffee in a few seconds at home.
 Coffee shops are everywhere – the big coffee companies have a coffee shop on every corner, in every big city, it seems.

 Spanish Version: ¿Son el café y la música la adicción perfecta?

 Both coffee and music became a bulk commodity.
 Everywhere to find, easy to get and enjoy quickly.
 Unfortunately, these experiences are just as easy to forget, once the moment has passed.

 But, there is a change happening now, in both of those areas all over the world.
 With increasing sales on vinyl in the last years, with the so-called Third Wave Coffee movement all over the globe, a shifting back to valuing quality is in progress.

 The face of coffee and music is changing.
 Credit: BiscuiTsi